ntlinh16/cloudal/examples/configuration/elmerfs_g5k/README.md

 #### AntidoteDB Kubernetes deployment files

-I use Kubernetes deployment files to deploy an AntidoteDB cluster for this experiment.
+I use Kubernetes deployment files to deploy an AntidoteDB cluster.
 These files are provided in folder [antidotedb_yaml](https://github.com/ntlinh16/cloudal/tree/master/examples/experiment/elmerfs/antidotedb_yaml) and they work well for this experiment scenario.
 Check and modify these template files if you need any special configurations for AntidoteDB.

 #### Monitoring Kubernetes deployment files